zamazan4ik/awesome-pgo/article/article.md

 One of the ideas is MLGO: a Machine Learning Guided Compiler Optimizations Framework ([paper](https://arxiv.org/pdf/2101.04808.pdf), [GitHub](https://github.com/google/ml-compiler-opt)).
 The idea is simple - try to use machine-learning-driven decisions in some optimizations in the compiler.
 Every modern compiler already has some kind of "implicit performance model" about the code: a bunch of heuristics for splitting hot/cold code, multiple semi-hidden inline thresholds (like [this](https://github.com/llvm/llvm-project/blob/main/llvm/lib/Analysis/InlineCost.cpp#L82) from LLVM), etc. All these numbers are appeared in compiler throught years of compilers optimizations - but this doesn't make all these hardcoded constants the best possible values in for every program!
 MLGO project tries to replace such hardcoded places in LLVM with something more flexible and twekable - with a ML model.
 E.g. MLGO uses Tensorflow-based neural network to perform better inlining decisions (see paper for more details).
 The work is still in early stages but looks promising.
 LLVM is not alone here - Intel® oneAPI DPC++/C++ Compiler has similar `-fprofile-ml-use` [option](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/2023-2/fprofile-ml-use.html).

 Even if right now the options above look quite unstable (they are) I still think we will get more and more ML-driven tools around us, and compilers are not something special here.
 PGO and ML-based compilers have a common thing - they both need some kind of runtime profile of the application to perform better optimization decisions.
 I can expect that in the future we will see some hybrids between PGO and ML approaches.
 There are semi-academic projects like [CompilerGym](https://github.com/facebookresearch/CompilerGym) with an aim to help with implementing and testing ML-based approaches for compiler problems.
+Already [there are](https://llvm.org/devmtg/2024-03/#talk4) some talks from LLVM dev meetings about expanding ML usage.

 ### OCOLOS: Online COde Layout OptimizationS